 Brett is a four-man band from Washington, D.C.

 LaVoy is one of the few recent bands to break out of Alaska.
 Hailing from Wasilla in the Matanuska Valley, the UK got its first taste of LaVoy when it used webcams to broadcast from Alaska’s iconic Chilkoot Charlie’s bar to a live concert in Manchester, England on May 5, 2013.
 The feat required two technical crews in two countries and, according to Mike Gordon (the founder and owner of Chilkoot Charlie’s) the 10 A.M. concert was the earliest hour any band ever played in his building.
 However, the early start was the only way to reach the UK’s evening crowd.
+I was happy to be a part of organizing this event and to be present during broadcast, albeit with a mug of coffee and not a drink!

 The Blue Square Project is an Athens-based team created by Radim and Radical, two producers having fun exploring musical boundaries.